S-EGK/S-EGK.github.io/README.md

 ## Work Experience
 **Research Assistant Intern @ Vistruaz LLC (_August 2024 - Present_)**
-- Conducted an extensive survey on backpropagation (BP) algorithms, researching 10+ variants to compile detailed insights on learning equations, parameter counts, and implementation compatibility, reducing redundant efforts by 30% through shared documentation.
-- Summarized complex BP algorithms from 5 key research papers, improving algorithm selection efficiency for neural networks by 20% and enabling more informed discussions on implementation feasibility with the team.
-- Developed a prototype of a complex BP (CBP) framework, designing a method to separate neural network outputs into real and imaginary parts, which enhanced interpretability of complex neural networks by 40%.
+- •	Developed a prototype of a complex backpropagation (CBP) framework with enhanced interpretability and explainability of complex neural networks for classification, prediction and clustering model.
-- Built an infrastructure to monitor real and imaginary parts of complex neural network outputs, pioneering a structured approach to testing complex matrices in BP applications and reducing debugging time by 25%.
-- Leveraged NLP techniques with spaCy and NLTK to automate extraction of names, emails, university affiliations, and work experience from datasets, achieving 90% accuracy in information retrieval and expediting data extraction processes by 50%.
+- Leveraged NLP techniques with spaCy and NLTK to extract relevant information from text documents, achieving 90% accuracy in information retrieval and expediting data extraction processes by 50%.
-- Designed and implemented a REST API-based CSV file uploader in Go, allowing uploads up to 100MB with data validation linked to PostgreSQL and Valkey DBs, ensuring 100% data integrity upon upload and storage.
+- Designed a Dockerized REST API-based CSV file uploader in Go, allowing uploads up to 100MB with data validation linked to PostgreSQL and Valkey DBs, ensuring 100% data integrity upon upload and storage.
-- Created a Dockerized, deployment-ready server architecture in three weeks, integrating PostgreSQL for process tracking and Valkey for temporary caching, enhancing data handling efficiency by 50% and enabling reliable data storage.

 **Instructional Coach @ IDD Education Center, CECH, University of Cincinnati (_September 2023 - April 2024_)**
 - Customized the Ohio State curriculum to meet the unique needs of neurodivergent high school and college students, improving content accessibility and engagement by 30%.